Achukwunta/Achukwunta/README.md

 - 👯 I’m looking to collaborate on **Bioinformatics and Data Science projects**

-- 🔧 toolkit includes **single-cell RNA-Seq tools (FASTQC, MultiQC, Trimmomatic, HISAT2, Samtools, Salmon, FeatureCounts, Trinity, BUSCO, BLAST, QIIME2, Kraken2, PROKKA) and genomic databases (NCBI, Ensembl, GEO)**
+- 🔧 toolkit includes **single-cell RNA-Seq tools and genomic databases (NCBI, Ensembl, GEO)**

 - 🤝 I’m looking for help with **App development projects**

-- 💬 Ask me about **Genomic data analysis, transcriptome assembly, microbial profilling, Data Visualization, and Machine Learning**
+- 💬 Ask me about **Genomic data analysis, Data Visualization, and Machine Learning**

 - 📫 How to reach me **achukwunta14@gmail.com**